Edward Almond: World War I

 Almond served in France during the latter stages of the war, ending it as a major.
 He fought in the Meuse–Argonne offensive of late 1918 as the commander of the 12th Machine Gun Battalion of the 4th Division, commanded then by Major General George H. Cameron.
 During his service in France, he was wounded in action and received a Silver Star Citation (later upgraded to the Silver Star decoration).
 Of his being wounded, which occurred in early August 1918, he later wrote:

 I had just opened a can of corn willy [corned beef] when a shell broke into our midst from across the stream, and although I had my helmet on it penetrated my helmet and the top of my head.
 My orderly who had brought me my supper was killed by another fragment, and a number of men in my vicinity were wounded also, and a couple killed.

-After being relieved from combat in the Meuse–Argonne, Almond's division, the 4th, was transferred to the newly created Second Army in mid-October and Almond was preparing his battalion, which he assumed command of on October 1, for a huge new offensive scheduled for November 12, although the Armistice with Germany brought an end to this plan.
-The relatively short campaign in the Meuse−Argonne had cost the 4th Division dearly, with 45 officers being killed and 199 wounded, while another 1,120 enlisted men had been killed with a further 6,024 wounded.
+After being relieved from combat in the Meuse–Argonne, Almond's division, the 4th, was transferred to the newly created Second Army in mid-October.
+Almond was preparing his battalion, which he assumed command of on October 1, for a huge new offensive scheduled for November 12, although the Armistice with Germany brought an end to this plan.

+The relatively short campaign in the Meuse−Argonne had cost the 4th Division dearly, with 45 officers being killed and 199 wounded, and 1,120 enlisted men killed, with a further 6,024 wounded.
 Almond's battalion had suffered 190 casualties, 4 of them being officers.
 The next few months for Almond and his battalion were spent on occupation duty in Germany.

 Almond’s experiences in the First World War taught him some enduring lessons about the value of training.
 War in Europe had changed the US Army a great deal, and Almond experienced much of that change.
 Almond also began to exhibit some of the professional traits that became the hallmarks of his career: aggressiveness, loyalty, and commitment to his mission.
 Almond finished the war as a temporary major, having been awarded a citation and a wound badge.
 When the War Department revised the awards system in the 1930s, the Silver Star replaced the citation and the Purple Heart replaced the wound badge.
 He had shown personal courage and aggressiveness and demonstrated tactical initiative that marked him as a bright and capable officer.
 The coming years saw him develop and mature professionally, and his experience and training helped prepare him for continued service.
 He would stay in the Army as it demobilized, and in the coming years he would meet and adapt to other challenges.